pke/mailtweetr/README.md

 2. Lambda splits trello card title + descriptions to tweets
 3. Card attachments with media content-type are uploaded as media
 4. Tweets are posted
-5. Card is moved to "Done" list or "Error" list depending on the success of tweets
+5. Card is moved to "Done" or "Error" list depending on tweeting results

 ## License